 Losing an adult tooth during the growing process can affect the bite and cause a malocclusion, which may result in the requirement for orthodontic work and for the child to wear braces in the future.

-However, if a milk tooth is lost prematurely, emergency dentists will usually advise against trying to re-implant it due to the negative effect it could have on the adult teeth below the gum tissue.
+However, if a milk tooth is lost prematurely, emergency dentists will usually advise against trying to re-implanting due to the negative effect it could have on the unerupted adult tooth below.

-For this reason, guardians should not replace a lost milk tooth before taking their child to an appointment with a dental professional.
-It is worth noting down an emergency telephone number and address to a dental clinic somewhere nearby, while some parents choose to create their own dental repair kit incase an accident occurs.
+For this reason, guardians should not replace a lost milk tooth before taking their child to an appointment with the emergency dentist.

 Does this apply to older children?